proandceo/contal-group/README.md

 a cash dispensing application
 How to build the application

-All source code is built based on Java 8+, Junit is used for test suite, and for automated build, the Jenkins is used.
+All source code is built based on Java 8+, Junit is used for test suite, and for automated build, the Gradle is used.

 To build this application, I do my best to follow SOLID principle.
 1. SRP: Single Responsibility Principle